djacobow/detrumpify/edge_old/HOWTO_Edge.md

+_NOTE 11/14/2021: Not going to support Edge anymore using this approach.
+If I release a new Edge version, hopefully it will be using the new "chrome style" manifest._

 # Creating an uploadable package for Edge

 Edge is by far the most difficult platform to build for so far!